sumitmasirkar01/Financial-data-pipeline/README.md

 ##  How the Machinery Works

-We broke the problem into specialized modules that each do one thing with absolute rigor:

 * **The Bouncer (Validator):** We check the physical laws first.
 If the "High" is lower than the "Low," that’s not a market; that’s a glitch.
 We flag it and move on.
 * **The Timekeeper (Gaps & Calendars):** Markets don't follow a simple Monday-Friday clock; they follow exchange calendars (NYSE, NSE).
 We align the data to the heartbeat of the actual exchange, filling the silences logically so your timeline never skips a beat.
 * **The Auditor (Adjustments):** Corporate actions like splits and dividends are never "automatic" here.
 They are explicit, typed inputs.
 We backward-adjust prices and volumes, leaving a clear audit trail of every cent accounted for.